Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Conclusion

 \section{Conclusion}

-The experiments conducted on the WSISCMC dataset demonstrate that the VOTCSW method coupled with 3DPNNs outperform fine-tuned ResNetV2, InceptionV3 and Xception with far less spatio-temporal complexity.
-This confirms the intuition proposed by Mehdipour Ghazi et al. \cite{related:cnn_full_plant} who states that models with simpler architectures have the tendency to better learn from scratch than complex architectures.
-Moreover, we determined that the NDPNN layer-wise degree reduction heuristic would be able to significantly compress a pre-trained NDPNN without altering its performance on the test set, which makes it a necessary postprocessing tool that has to be used in conjunction with NDPNNs.
+In this work, we used 2DPNNs and 3DPNNs to tackle the problem of plant species recognition on the WSISCMC dataset which contains plant images with variable size.
+We showed that the equations governing the behavior of a 1DPNN's forward and backward propagation are invariant with respect to the dimension of the signal which allowed us to generalize the 1DPNN to an NDPNN that can process 2D and 3D signals.
+In addition, we used a recently proposed polynomial degree reduction formula to develop a heuristic algorithm that performs layer-wise degree reduction on a pre-trained NDPNN which makes it lighter and faster while preserving its performance on the dataset it was trained on.
+We also formally developed the VOTCSW method which transforms any image from the dataset to a 3D representation with fixed size that is suitable for 3DCNNs and 3DPNNs.
+Furthermore, we designed a model development framework that makes use of the NDPNN layer-wise degree reduction heuristic and the VOTCSW to create a highly reliable NDPNN architecture for plant species recognition on the WSISCMC dataset.
+Moreover, we discovered that the current publicly available WSISCMC dataset can not be used with machine learning models without a mandatory preprocessing consisting in redistributing the samples of each class by occurrence and size to create a test set that has the same class distribution and size distribution as the training set.
+In addition, we evaluated the gain of using the VOTCSW method and we fine-tuned complex architectures such as ResNetV2, InceptionV3 and Xception.
+We also showed that the 3DPNN used in conjunction with the VOTCSW method and the NDPNN layer-wise degree reduction outperformed ResNetV2, InceptionV3 and Xception with far less spatio-temporal complexity as well as all other considered models and achieved a state-of-the-art 99.9\% accuracy on the WSISCMC dataset after determining the existence of aberrant samples in the dataset that contradict the fact that the dataset should only contain single-plant images.
+These results confirm the intuition proposed by Mehdipour Ghazi \textit{et al.} \cite{related:cnn_full_plant} who states that models with simpler architectures have the tendency to better learn from scratch than complex architectures.
+Besides, the experiments conducted show that the NDPNN layer-wise degree reduction heuristic is able to significantly compress a pre-trained NDPNN without altering its performance on the test set, which makes it a necessary postprocessing tool that has to be used in conjunction with NDPNNs.
 Furthermore, we also demonstrated that the VOTCSW method offers a better alternative than resizing when using the WSISCMC dataset which contains images with variable sizes and that the 3D representation it creates is more informative than a resized 2D representation.
-In addition, we discovered that the current publicly available WSISCMC dataset can not be used with machine learning models without a mandatory preprocessing consisting in redistributing the samples of each class by occurrence and size to create a test set that has the same distribution as the training set.
-Besides, we also discovered that there were aberrant samples in the dataset which contradict the fact that the dataset should only contain single-plant images.
-However, despite these minor issues, we can safely declare that the EAGL--I system has the potential to produce highly relevant massive datasets, provided that the authors impose a stricter control on the data acquisition process and ensure that classes are balanced.
+Although the WSISCMC dataset has some issues, we can safely declare that the EAGL--I system has the potential to produce highly relevant massive datasets, provided that the authors impose a stricter control on the data acquisition process and ensure that classes are balanced.